Trinity Islands, Manchester

-Trinity Islands is a residential skyscraper cluster under construction in Manchester, England, consisting of four towers between 39 and 60 storeys split over two 2.2 acre sites: Building D1 at 183 m, Building D2 at 169 m (555 ft), Building C2 at 146 m and Building C1 at 119 m.
-The project was designed by SimpsonHaugh and comprises 1,950 apartments, with a total build cost of £535 million.
-When topped out in 2025, Building D2, renamed Vista River Gardens, became the second-tallest building in Greater Manchester, slightly surpassing Beetham Tower.
+Trinity Island (formerly part of the wider Trinity Islands scheme) is a residential skyscraper cluster under construction in Manchester, England.
+The original proposal comprised four towers across two sites collectively known as Trinity Islands; the first site is now the singular Trinity Island, while the second has been rebranded as St John's Waterside.
+Trinity Island consists of two towers between 55 and 60 storeys: Trinity Heights at 183 m and Vista River Gardens at 169 m (555 ft).
+Designed by SimpsonHaugh, the development includes 1,016 apartments with a total build cost of £741 million.
+The second site, St John's Waterside, also comprises two towers, with construction of the first, West Gate, beginning in May 2026.

+In January 2026, the 60‑storey Trinity Heights topped out and became the second-tallest building in Greater Manchester, overtaking both Vista River Gardens and Beetham Tower.

 History

 Original proposal

 The project began when the original developer Allied London proposed five towers on the site, with the tallest – at 67 storeys – reaching a height of 213 m.
 If built, this tower would have overtaken Deansgate Square South Tower to be the tallest building in Greater Manchester, as well as the tallest building in the United Kingdom outside London.
 The scheme would have delivered around 1,390 homes, costing approximately £1.3 billion.
 This development was approved by Manchester City Council in July 2017.